Chat with us on WhatsApp!

 Lack of Centralized Fleet Monitoring

-Command centers had limited access to real-time vehicle status data across the fleet.
-This reduced situational awareness during emergency operations.
+Command centers had limited access to real-time vehicle status data, reducing situational awareness during emergency operations.

-Firefighters required a digital platform capable of supporting navigation, mission coordination, and real-time communication.
+Firefighters required a digital platform supporting navigation, mission coordination, and real-time communication.

 Harsh Operating Environment